ThynStyx/vzome-sharing/_posts/2022-11-19-Small-Rhombicuboctahedron-21-15-18.md

 </figure>

 These models have been made in the 16-gon field.
 This small rhobicuboctahedron is an Archimedean solid, it is a convex polyhedron with eight triangular and eighteen square faces.
-It has 24 vertices with one triangle. three squares meeting at each.
+It has 24 vertices with one triangle and three squares meeting at each.

 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60vh"